If you're in a situation and you happen to have a tin can with you, then you're in luck! That tin can might just be your

 Arrowheads can be fashioned from pieces of tin.
 If you don’t have anything that can cut the tin, bend it back and forth to break pieces off until you have the right shape.

 By punching a few small holes in the bottom of the tin and adding layers of gravel and sand, you can make an effective water filter.
 This will remove particulate matter before boiling, making the water more palatable.

 Turn small, reflective pieces of tin into fishing lures and spoons.
 You can attach these to fishhooks from your survival kit if you have one, or you can make hooks out of wire or even thorns.

-In windy conditions it might be difficult to keep a candle burning.
-You can solve this problem by making a small candle lamp as shown below.
+In windy conditions, it might be difficult to keep a candle burning.
+You can solve this problem by making a small candle lamp as shown above.